-Advanced skills to create, develop, and implement long and short term strategic communication plans.
-Demonstrated ability to appropriately handle highly sensitive and confidential situations and matters with internal and external stakeholders.
+Strong skills to create, develop, and implement long and short term strategic communication plans.
+Ability to appropriately handle highly sensitive and confidential situations and matters with internal and external stakeholders.

 Advanced skills to advise and consult management on all aspects of communications, ranging from developing effective communication strategies to appropriately responding to inquiries regarding sensitive or complex issues or information.

 Excellent analytical, critical thinking, project management, and problem recognition, avoidance, and resolution skills.
 Substantial experience in performing complex analysis on policies and programs relating to research and strategic alliances.